milonmaze/privacy-terms-observatory/www.redditgifts.com/privacy.md

-Welcome to redditgifts!
-Log in
-Gift ExchangesGalleryElves
 IMPORTANT UPDATE FROM REDDIT GIFTS
 2021 will be the last year of Reddit Gifts.
 Please read more about this in the post in r/secretsanta on Reddit.
 Reddit Gifts Privacy Notice